dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/C-Secret_Collect.md

     double top = this.y + this.radius;
     double bottom = this.y - this.radius;

+    // Test if the player's RIGHT side is LESS THAN of the goal's LEFT side
+    // This condition puts the player square COMPELTELY LEFT of the goal square
-    // Test if the player square is completely left of this square if (p.right() < left) {
+    // If the player is completely left, they can't overlap if (p.right() < left) {
         return false;
     }

+    // Test if the player's LEFT side is GREATER THAN the goal's RIGHT side
-    // Test if the player square is completely right of this square
+    // This puts the player COMPLETELY RIGHT of the goal square

-    // Test if the player square is completely above this square
+    // Test if the player's TOP is LESS THAN the goal's BOTTOM
+    // This puts the player COMPLETELY BELOW the goal square

-    // Test if the player square is completely below this square
+    // Test if the player's BOTTOM is GREATER THAN the goal's TOP
+    // This puts the player COMPLETELY ABOVE the goal square

+    // If all of the previous tests fail, the player square must be in collision
+    // with the goal square
     return true;
 }
 ```

-Recall our discussion about collisions from last class.
-If the player is **totally to the left** of the goal, then they can't intersect.
-That's what the first test checks.
+The first test checks if the player square is **totally to the left** of the goal square.
+If this is the case, the two square's can't
+overlap with each other.

 To make it work, add a new method called `right` into the `Player` class that returns the position of its right side.